pypy/pypy/rpython/doc/windows.rst

 it CPython64/64.

-It is probably not too much work if the goal is only to get a translated PyPy executable, and to run all tests before transaction.
+It is probably not too much work if the goal is only to get a translated PyPy executable, and to run all tests before translation.
 But you need to start somewhere, and you should start with some tests in rpython/translator/c/test/, like ``test_standalone.py`` and ``test_newgc.py``: try to have them pass on top of CPython64/64.